 The bakery Ovenly in NYC developed a variation on this recipe and published in their book (available on Amazon).
 Their flourless peanut butter cookie formula is 1-¾ cups peanut butter, 1-¾ cups sugar, and 2 large eggs.
 Ovenly recommends using Skippy for their recipe, which is also a no-stir peanut butter with sugar, salt, and hydrogenated oil added.
 Ovenly doesn't recommend using all-natural peanut butter for their recipe.

-It's very important that when you open a jar of any natural nut butter, you have to mix it very well to get the nut oil combined and evenly distributed with the solids.
-If your nut butter has more oil, the cookies will spread more.
-And if it's got less oil, the cookies will end up more dry or crumbly.
+It's very important that, when you open a jar of any natural nut butter, you have to mix it very well to get the nut oil combined and evenly distributed with the solids.
+If your nut butter has too much or too little oil, the cookies will spread too much or end up more dry and crumbly.

 There's no denying it: all-natural peanut butter is a real pain to use because the oil separates to the top of the jar as the product sits.
 This goes for all other natural nut butters, tahini, and nut-free butters made from seeds.
 You need to stir vigorously to get the nut butter properly mixed and to do so, you have a few options:

-- roll up your sleeves and stir vigorously for over 5 minutes with a big sturdy spoon.
+- by hand: roll up your sleeves and stir vigorously for over 5 minutes with a big sturdy spoon.
 This will be messy if the jar is very full.
+Sometimes I use a long knife to do the stirring (or the handle of a wooden spoon) to dig up the peanut butter caked onto the bottom of the jar.

-I also tested the recipe with all-natural tahini from the brand Alkaneter (you can find it on Amazon).
 Tahini is more liquidy and the flourless tahini cookies spread more in the oven.
 For this reason, if you use tahini in this recipe, DO NOT press down the scoops of cookie dough and don't use a fork to make a fork pattern like you would classic peanut butter cookies.
 Please leave the cookie dough scoops be, as is.
-Trust me.
-They will melt into a perfect cookie and spread all by themselves in the oven, without your help.
-On the other hand, the flourless peanut butter cookies and flourless almond butter cookies must be pressed with your palm or a fork to help them spread out a little when they bake.
+I used all-natural tahini from the brand Alkaneter (you can find it on Amazon).

 With regular peanut butter, you will notice these cookies spread more, which is why you don't press them before baking!
 Also, I haven't tested this recipe with other brands of regular peanut butter, so I can't say how these will react to different brands.
 I'd expect that other peanut butters will behave similarly.